rugbyprof/3013-Algorithms/Assignments/A05/README.md

         - ***bug-free-succotash*** = ***noun adjective noun***
         - ***PepperySunnyMaggot*** = ***adjective adjective noun***
         - ***cautious-waffle*** = ***adjective noun***
     - There are no verbs or adverbs!
 I want you to find a way to incorporate all the word groups into your crazy word generator.
+    - You don't have to have every group in every crazy word, but try to randomly cycle through all the groups.
-How you do this is up to you, however you need to generate at least 10000 crazy words that are made up with 3-5 word parts.
-Just for your information, animals make words funnier.
+    - How you do this is up to you, however you need to generate at least ***10000*** crazy words that are made up with 3-5 word parts.
+    - Just for your information, animals make words funnier.
 Totally my opinion, but I'm grading your programs so ...

 - Part 2
+    - Assuming you have loaded all of your words into an AVL tree and a Binary Search Tree (BST).
+    - Read in all of your 10000 crazy words and lookup each portion of the word in the AVL and BST data structures.
-    - Compare the performance of a Binary Search Tree and an AVL tree by adding up the number of comparisons necessary to lookup each word component of a crazy word.
+    - Compare the performance of the BST and AVL trees by adding up the number of comparisons necessary to lookup each word component.
+    - Output will be:
+        - BST Comparisons
+        - AVL Comparisons
+        - Number of Adjectives
+        - Number of Adverbs
+        - Number of Nouns
+        - Number of Verbs

+### Deliverables